MatthewHeun/matsbyname/cran-comments.md

         * `Error: processing vignette 'matsbyname.Rmd' failed with diagnostics:`
         * `there is no package called 'Matrix'`
     * These errors are apparently not the fault of the `matsbyname` package.
-    * Rather, the error appears to be unique to rhub's Fedora Linux, R-devel environment.
+    * Rather, the error appears to be unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment.

 ## Downstream dependencies
 There are currently no downstream dependencies for `matsbyname`.